Jason Martin (musician)

-Jason Martin is a musician from Southern California.
-He is best known as a member of the indie rock band Starflyer 59, one of the first bands to sign with Tooth & Nail Records.
+Jason Martin (born 1973) is an American musician from Southern California.
+He is best known as band frontman and founding member of alternative rock band Starflyer 59, being one of the first bands to sign with Tooth & Nail Records.

 Martin's style of music has been dubbed "shoegazing", a word used originally in reference to the distorted electric guitar reminiscent of British bands in the late '80s and early '90s.
 Martin has also been a member of several side project bands, including Bon Voyage, The Pony Express, The Brothers Martin and Neon Horse.

-Martin is a Christian and thanks "Our Lord and Savior Jesus Christ" on all his albums.
-Despite this, very few of his songs have Christian overtones.
-His music is based more often than not on personal issues such as work, family, friends, and his spirituality.

-Jason is the only member of Starflyer 59 who has played on every one of the band's albums.
+Martin is the only member of Starflyer 59 who has played on every one of the band's albums.
 Earlier in his life he played with his brother, Ronnie Martin, in the synthpop based Dance House Children.
-Jason and Ronnie reunited in the studio in 2006 to record The Brothers Martin, combining both of the current styles from Starflyer 59 and Joy Electric.
+Martin and Ronnie reunited in the studio in 2006 to record The Brothers Martin, combining both of the current styles from Starflyer 59 and Joy Electric.
 The CD was released January 23, 2007.

-As well as making music and touring, Jason Martin also works for his late father's business as a truck driver.
+As well as making music and touring, Martin also works for his late father's business as a truck driver.

-He released a new shoegaze project Low & Behold (released October 31, 2015) with Ryan Clark of Demon Hunter on Northern Records.
+He released a new shoegaze project, Low & Behold (released October 31, 2015), with Ryan Clark of Demon Hunter on Northern Records.

+Personal life

+Martin is a devout evangelical Christian and dedicates "All praise and glory to Jesus Christ our Lord and Savior" in the liner notes of all his albums.
+Despite this, few of his songs feature explicitly Christian lyrics.
+Discussing the topic of lyrics with World, he claims that his "faith in Christ is very important ... but I don’t want to shove the Lord's name into a song to appear 'spiritual.'
+In a way, to me, that would be taking His name in vain."